UCI-GDIM32-W25/in-class-activities-PeiyiXiong/README.md

 ## W6 In-class Activity
 ### Activity 1
 - Unity Profiler: It can help me solve the problem of game lag.
 With Profiler, I can directly identify the cause of the lag, ensuring that the project runs smoothly.
 - Gizmos: I can use Gizmos to draw the delivery route for takeout orders.
 Also, with Gizmos, I can directly mark the location of the customer's home within the scene.
 I can also use it to draw the interaction area, such as the interaction trigger zone for the restaurant owner.
 Player must approach to click "I/E".
 By drawing a circle with Gizmos, it will be clear how close one needs to be to trigger the action.
+- Breakpoints: It can help me precisely identify code errors.
+- Merging: When multiple team members are changing the scene, it will help us not disrupt each other's work.